“Gordon’s eye for the convergence of arts, architecture and commerce is unerring.” – Publishers Weekly

 “…an important and engaging look at airports as typology.” – Frame Magazine, October, 2004

-“Highly erudite and extremely entertaining… Reading Alastair Gordon’s splendid survey of airport architecture is like stepping into a time machine and bearing witness to all the ambition and angst of the 20th century itself.” - Carole Rifkind, (author of A Field Guide to Contemporary American Architecture)
+“Highly erudite and extremely entertaining… Reading Alastair Gordon’s splendid survey of airport architecture is like stepping into a time machine and bearing witness to all the ambition and angst of the 20th century itself.” – Carole Rifkind, A Field Guide to Contemporary American Architecture

-” Gordon’s compelling narrative shows how architecture is bound up with the rest of the world in a way that architectural histories too rarely do… He tells his story entertainingly, using descriptions of air travel from novels and movies as he shows how airports grew out of technological developments, political history, military adventures, and the globalization they helped create…” - The Architect’s Newspaper, June 8, 2005
+” Gordon’s compelling narrative shows how architecture is bound up with the rest of the world in a way that architectural histories too rarely do… He tells his story entertainingly, using descriptions of air travel from novels and movies as he shows how airports grew out of technological developments, political history, military adventures, and the globalization they helped create…” – The Architect’s Newspaper

-Weekend Utopia: Modern Living in the Hamptons, Princeton Architectural Press, 2000, available at Amazon.
+Weekend Utopia: Modern Living in the Hamptons, Alastair Gordon, Princeton Architectural Press, 2000, available at Amazon.

 “A revelatory contribution to the history of modern architecture.” – Charles Gwathmey

-“Gordon’s eye for the convergence of arts, architecture and commerce is unerring.” – Publishers Weekly, July 12, 2001
+“Gordon’s eye for the convergence of arts, architecture and commerce is unerring.” – Publishers Weekly

-“A fine guide to one of American modernism’s foremost laboratories of style.” - Vanity Fair, July 2001 (Rating: ***)
+“A fine guide to one of American modernism’s foremost laboratories of style.” – Vanity Fair

 “For a younger, braver generation, Weekend Utopia offers an alternative to home sweet home.” – New York Times